DineshhChandra/Sudoku_game_solver/README.md

 In the pure backtracking solution, we iterate through the matrix and whenever an empty cell (cell without any digit) is found, we assign a digit to the cell, where such digit is not present in the current column, row, and 3×3 submatrix.
 After assigning the digit to the current cell, we recursively check whether this assignment leads to a valid solution or not.
 If the assignment doesn’t lead to a valid solution, then we try the next valid digit for the current empty cell.
 And if none of the digits leads to a valid solution, then the instance is not possible.
+We can decrease the time complexity of the backtracking code using Bit masks.
+For each box create a bitmask and for each element in the grid set the bit position = 1 in the corresponding bitmasks.
+Each time we add/remove an element to/from the grid set the bit to 1/0 to the corresponding bitmasks.